Alec Lindstrom: Memphis Showboats (first stint)

 Lindstrom signed with the Memphis Showboats of the UFL on January 24, 2024.
 His contract was terminated on August 6.

 Los Angeles Rams

 On August 6, 2024, Lindstrom signed with the Los Angeles Rams.
 On August 25, he was waived as part of final roster cuts.

 New York Jets

 On October 9, 2024, Lindstrom was signed to the New York Jets' practice squad, released from the practice squad on October 17, and then re-signed to the practice squad on October 23.
 On October 31, he was signed to the active roster.
 On November 16, he was released by the Jets.

 Memphis Showboats (second stint)

 On February 17, 2025, Lindstrom re-signed with the Showboats.

 New England Patriots

 On July 30, 2025, Lindstrom signed with the New England Patriots.
 On August 26, he was released as part of final roster cuts and re-signed to the practice squad the following day.
 On September 1, he was released from the practice squad.

+Louisville Kings

+On January 13, 2026, Lindstrom was selected by the Louisville Kings in the 2026 UFL Draft.
+He was released on March 19.